phil-mac/replit.github.io/tutorials/07-building-a-game-with-pygame.md

 If the user clicks on an empty space, that will still be recorded but we will simply ignore it.
 If the user clicks on a falling ball, we want it to change direction.

-Right after the `while True` loop, add the following lines of code.
+At the start of the loop, right after the line that reads `while True`, add the following lines of code.

 ```python
         for event in pygame.event.get():